deel-ai/xplique/docs/api/example_based/counterfactuals/label_aware_counter_factuals.md

 !!!note
     The paper referenced here is not exactly the one we implemented.
 However, it is probably the closest in essence of what we implemented.

-In contrast to the [Naive Counterfactuals](api/example_based/methods/naive_counter_factuals/) approach, the Label Aware Counterfactuals leverage an *a priori* knowledge of the Counterfactuals' (CFs) targets to guide the search for the CFs (*e.g.* one is looking for a CF of the digit 8 in MNIST dataset within the digit 0 instances).
+In contrast to the [Naive Counterfactuals](../../counterfactuals/naive_counter_factuals/) approach, the Label Aware CounterFactuals leverage an *a priori* knowledge of the Counterfactuals' (CFs) targets to guide the search for the CFs (*e.g.* one is looking for a CF of the digit 8 in MNIST dataset within the digit 0 instances).

 !!!warning
-    Consequently, for this class, when a user call the `explain` method, the user is not expected to provide the targets corresponding to the input samples but rather a one-hot encoding of the targets of the CFs to search for.
+    Consequently, for this class, when a user call the `explain` method, the user is not expected to provide the targets corresponding to the input samples but rather a one-hot encoding of the label expected for the CFs.

 !!!info
     One can use the `Projection` object to compute the distances between the samples (e.g. search for the CF in the latent space of a model).